codingbbq/codingbbq.github.io/_posts/2019-04-11-The-art-of-Money-Getting.markdown

 > Whatever is worth doing at all, is worth doing well.
 {: .bg-light .blockquote .text-right .p-4}

-Many a man acquires a fortune by doing his business thoroughly, while his neighbor remains poor for life, because he only half does it.
+Many a man acquires a fortune by doing his business thoroughly, while his neighbour remains poor for life, because he only half does it.
 Ambition, energy, industry, perseverance, are indispensable requisites for success in business.

 Do your part of the work, or you cannot succeed.